Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Earth Day in Coquitlam

-There was an Earth Day Clean-Up in Coquitlam in 2022.
-The United Way BC initiative took place on April 22nd from 10:00 am until 12:00 pm.
-The event was at Mackin Park at 1046 Brunette Avenue.
-2023 details about the event are to be confirmed.
+There was an Earth Day Celebration and Clean-Up in 2024.
+The United Way BC initiative took place on April 20th from 10:00 am until 2:00 pm.
+We expect something similar will take place in 2025.

 Earth Day in Langley

-The City of Langley and the Langley Environmental Partners Society hosted a new Earth Day celebration in 2022.
-The event took place in Douglas Park which is located at 5403-5409 206th Street.
-It was on Saturday, April 23rd, between 10:00 am and 2:00 pm.
+The City of Langley and the Langley Environmental Partners Society hosts an Earth Day celebration at Douglas Park in 2025.
+The event is on Saturday, April 26th.

 Earth Day in Maple Ridge

-The 2023 edition of Earth Day in Maple Ridge takes place at Memorial Peace Park from 10:00 am to 2:00 pm on Saturday, April 22nd.
+The 2025 edition of Earth Day in Maple Ridge takes place at Memorial Peace Park on Saturday, April 26th.
+The event runs from 10:00 am to 2:00 pm.

 Earth Day in Chilliwack

-The event takes place at Thompson Regional Park located at 48600 Chilliwack Lake Road.
-Everyone is asked to arrive between 8:30 and 9:30 am to register and pick up cleaning supplies.
-Then, everyone is free to clean the river until 1:30 pm at the latest.
+This year’s event took place at Thompson Regional Park located at 48600 Chilliwack Lake Road.
+Organizers ask participants to arrive between 8:30 am and 9:30 am to register and pick up cleaning supplies.
+Then, everyone can clean the river until 1:30 pm at the latest.
 There are prizes available to win as well.

 TIP #1: It’s Earth Day, so don’t drive your Hummer to the event.
 Ride your bike or take public transit if you can instead!